I'll have the usual: Patriots advance to AFC title game

 So the Patriots don’t have to look too far to find things to work on this week.

 “There are some things I could do a lot better on, protect the ball.
-I put my team in jeopardy,” said Lewis, who is the first player in the Super Bowl era to score on a run, catch and kickoff.
+I put my team in jeopardy,” said Lewis, who is the first player in the Super Bowl era to score on a run, catch and kickoff in the playoffs.
 “We have a lot of work to do.
 We made a lot of mistakes.
 I’m glad we got a win, but in order to advance next week, we’ve got to play a lot better.”

 Brady was also focusing on improving.